yetanotherco/yet-another-bridge/README.md

 ## YABTransfer

-YABTransfer is a Smart Contract written in Solidity that resides in Ethereum's L1, responsable for receiving MM's transaction on L1, forwarding it to the User's address, and sending the information of this transaction to Escrow.
+[YABTransfer](contracts/solidity/src/YABTransfer.sol) (written in Solidity) is a Smart Contract written in Solidity that resides in Ethereum's L1, responsable for receiving MM's transaction on L1, forwarding it to the User's address, and sending the information of this transaction to Escrow.

 So, when MM wants to complete an order it has read on Escrow, it will call the `transfer` function from YABTransfer, containing the relevant information (orderID, User's address on L1, and amount).
 YABTransfer will verify the information is acceptable (the amount is enough, the orderID has not already been closed, etc), store it, and send the desired amount to User's L1 address.

 After this transfer is completed, MM must call `withdraw` function on YABTransfer to withdraw its funds, so that YABTransfer can verify MM has previously sent the order's amount to the User.
 If it has, this same function will call Escrow's `withdraw` function, informing Escrow that MM has indeed bridged funds for User, and that he wants to withdraw his amount on L2.
 Then, as mentioned before, Escrow will release MM's funds to his desired L2 address.

+## MM-bot

+[MM-bot](mm-bot/src/main.py) (written in Python) is a complex script responsable of being the Market Maker of YAB.

+When run, MM-bot constantly reads Escrow's events and stores them in its own database; With this, the bot can detect almost instantaneously when a user creates a new order, allowing it to be the one who bridges the tokens for the user.

+It reads every new order's information, analyzes if it capable of completing such order, and, if so, it makes the transfer to YABTransfer using the funds available on its L1 address.
+After this transfer is complete, MM-bot will execute the appropriate withdraw so that it can regain its tokens on L2.

+MM-bot uses a L1 address to transfer funds to YABTransfer (as stated above), and a L2 address to recieve the L2 tokens after succesfully completing the bridge.
+Also, if MM-bot is shut down, and Escrow recieves new orders, MM-bot will identify these orders when turned back on, and will identify which of them are still open, so he can complete them.